 Intern Architect AIBC

-Ivana Hainz received her Master’s Degree in Architecture from University of Ljubljana in Slovenia.
+Ivana Hainz received her Master of Architecture from University of Ljubljana in Slovenia.
 In more than ten years of work she has gained knowledge, skills, and experience in the fields of architecture, engineering, and interior design, with a specific focus on creative thinking, team and project management, and building regulations.
 She enjoys residential architecture where she can take a more personal approach to planning, and aspires for intimate and custom-made results.

 Controller, CPA, CGA